dirtybrie/stringbean/README.md

 (Since thats how most hotspots generate their passwords)

 > [!WARNING]
-> If for some reason you do not have the Documents folder in your User directory
+> If for some reason you do not have the Documents folder in your username directory
 > This program will throwback an error.
-Just make one
-> or edit the script for it to go somewhere else.<br/>
+Just make one or edit the script for it to go somewhere else.<br/>
 > If your root I've the slightest clue how you wouldn't have an /opt
 > directory but the same thing above applies just make one or edit the script.